How to use live data?

 <div id="output"></div>

-Live data is being returned in a JSON format.
+Live data is being returned in the JSON format.
 As the output is compressed to ensure the fastest connection possible, the data is a little difficult to interpret.
-In the output you will find a row that is called "tags".
+In the output you will find a row that is called tags.
 The values in this row are variable ID's, which are the key to interpret the data.

 To understand the variable ID's, you send a GET request to the AgentDataVariableList endpoint with at least the fields "variableId", "name", "type", "signed" and "width".
-Your response should look like the example below.
+Your response looks like the example below.

 {